Quantum field theory for spin operator of the photon: Key role of longitudinal degrees of freedom

 \section{Key role of longitudinal degrees of freedom}

-To clearly show the "intrinsic" degrees of the Dirac-Maxwell fields, we perform the plane-wave expansions to the field operators.
+To clearly show the role of polarization degrees of the Maxwell fields, we perform the plane-wave expansions to the field operators as given in Eqs.~(\ref{eq:Amu}) and (\ref{eq:pimu}).
 The plane-wave expansion of the Dirac field has been well studied.
-Here, we mainly focus on the expansion of the SAM and OAM of the photon.
-The plane-wave expansion of the Maxwell field operator is given by (see Chap.
-7 in Ref.~\cite{greiner2013field})
+Here, we mainly focus on the expansion of the SAM and OAM of photons.
+The polarization unit vectors in Eqs.~(\ref{eq:Amu}) and (\ref{eq:pimu}) satisfy the four-dimensional orthonormal conditions